English BA (Hons)

 You'll study English in a City and University that celebrates Literature: NTU is a lead partner of Nottingham UNESCO City of Literature, and has established a variety of extracurricular opportunities and a host of partners in the creative industries.

 The University is also a key partner in the city’s Creative Quarter.
-Centred around the historic Lace Market and Hockley areas, it’s a hotbed of culture, and home to many of the city’s independent retailers, bars, restaurants, small creative companies, and artists.
+Centred around the historic Lace Market and Hockley areas, is a hotbed of culture, and home to many of the city’s independent retailers, bars, restaurants, small creative companies, and artists.

 What you’ll study